 Medical treatment using pituitary inhibitors (specifically targeting somatostatin receptors) has been used successfully with humans – but cats have not reacted to the same.
-Recently published research (results published the same time this is written, in May 2015³) is showing a potential breakthrough for cats with the use of fast acting Pasereotide, a newer somatostatin analog that decreases the secretion of GH.
+Some research (results in May 2015³) showed promising results for cats with the use of fast acting Pasereotide, a newer somatostatin analog that decreases the secretion of GH.

 A study published in February 20174 concluded that: “Pasireotide LAR (long-lasting) is the first drug to show potential as a long-term management option for cats with HS” (Hypersomatotropism).

 Signifor or Signifor LAR (long-lasting) are the brand names in Europe for Paseriotide.
 Authorisation for veterinary use of Signifor LAR is pending.